 Parenting with a physical disability: rewards

-Also, your family circumstances might help your children develop healthy self-esteem.
-That’s because they get a sense of their own worth from learning about responsibility and understanding what a big contribution they make to family life.
+Also, family circumstances might help these children develop healthy self-esteem.
+That’s because they get a sense of their own worth from learning about responsibility and understanding the big contribution they make to family life.

 When the children were young I got by through designing and modifying things to suit my needs.
 When they were babies I had them on a sheepskin with two wooden handles so I could pick them up.
 When they started crawling they’d wear a little harness or I’d dress them in overalls.
 I had a change table and bassinette modified to suit my chair and used a bath that supported the babies well.

-– Anita, parent with a physical disability and two children
+– Anita, parent with a physical disability and 2 children

 Parenting with a physical disability: challenges

 All families navigate challenges as their children grow and develop.
-But parents with a physical disability might have special challenges.
+But parents with a physical disability might have extra challenges.

-You might also have some physical restrictions or limitations.
+You might also have physical restrictions or limitations.
 For example, if your upper body movement is restricted, it might be hard to hold your child without help or do some daily care tasks, like feeding and cleaning.
-If you’re in a wheelchair, it might be harder to chase toddlers around.
+If you use a wheelchair, it might be harder to chase your child around.

-And there are social and financial challenges, like finding it harder to get a job or access services that can help you give your children what they need to grow and develop.
+And there are social and financial challenges.
+For example, it might be harder to get a job or access services.

 Managing life as a parent with a physical disability